flother/rio2016/README.md

 This dataset includes the official statistics on all 11,482 athletes (6,299 men and 5,183 women) at the 2016 Olympic Games in Rio de Janeiro.
 The data is taken from the [Rio 2016 website] [rio].
 Flaws in the source data are reflected here.

+* [Download the latest athlete data as a CSV] [csv]

 ## Column definitions

-The athlete data is stored in `athletes.csv`; one athlete per row, and eleven columns.
+The athlete data is stored in [`athletes.csv`] [csv]; one athlete per row, and eleven columns.
 Empty cells are null values.

 1. `id`
     * Athlete id